MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-center-of-excellence.md

 # Cloud center of excellence (CCoE) functions

-Business and technical agility are core objectives of most IT organizations.
-A cloud center of excellence (CCoE) is a function that creates a balance between speed and stability.
+Mary IT organizations share the core objectives of achieving business and technical agility.
+A cloud center of excellence (CCoE) is a function that helps organizations to balance speed and stability while they pursue these objectives.

 ## Function structure